KevinDepedri/Collect-and-display-a-dataset-in-augmented-reality-scenario/README.md

 * Install Unity editor 2021.3 or later versions;
 * Install all the required packages from `Window -> Package Manager` and install AR Foundation and ARCore XR Plugin;
 ## Build of the application
-* Download this repo, unzip the package and open the "Sample Scene" file or clone this repo and import from Unity;
+* Download this repo and open the "Sample Scene" file or clone this repo from Unity;
 * Click on `File -> Build Settings` and from the open window switch platform clicking on `Android` and then `Switch Platform`;
 * Connect your mobile phone to the computer;
 * Choose your device from the `Run Device` section;
 * Click `Build and Run`;

 # Description
+At the start the application instatiates a cartesian coordinates system with the origin in the actual position of the camera.
+This values, along with the inclination of the camera, will be used for the retrieving of the session.

+1) The first phase consists in scanning around the environment for at least 15 seconds;
+2) After a tap on the screen the application takes a pic of the environment and creates an hologram with an anchor associated;
+3) The hologram is visible through the device camera as a plane with the pictures as texture.
+It is placed in the camera's coordinates with the same inclination;
+4) After having placed the holograms the user has three choices:
+*
+*
+*
+**NOTE**: all the pictures are saved in a predefined path in the device (android/data/com.WreckerFactory.appname/files/SavedImage/Image-x.png)

 The first phase consists in scanning around the environment for at least 15 seconds.
 After that the app is ready to take the pictures.
 <br/>The user has to tap on the screen and the device will capture the view field of the camera. <br/>The picture is then placed on a virtual plane (hologram), along with an anchor (for more informations https://www.andreasjakl.com/raycast-anchor-placing-ar-foundation-holograms-part-3/) which is instantiated in the environment.
 Once the pictures are taken the user can choose between three options: